SAP HANA Advanced Analytics

 - SAP HANA Graph – SAP HANA Academy YouTube playlist

 But not everything was developed from scratch.
 Other advanced analytics capabilities were introduced through acquisitions and integrations.
-Take Text Search, Tex Analytics, and Text Mining, for example, included already with the initial release of SAP HANA in 2010.
+Take Text Search, Text Analysis, and Text Mining, for example, included since the initial release of SAP HANA in 2010.